 Black deer head Chihuahuas or fawn deer head Chihuahuas may also have slight price differences depending on demand.
 In the long run, owning a Chihuahua can be quite an investment, but it’s worth every penny for the joy they bring!

-Which Is Better, Apple Head Chihuahua or Deer Head Chihuahua?
+Which Is Better, an Apple Head Chihuahua or a Deer Head Chihuahua?

 Both the Apple Head Chihuahua and Deer Head Chihuahua have their unique characteristics, but they do differ in terms of appearance, temperament, and care needs.
 Let’s compare these two Chihuahua types to help you decide which one might be a better fit for you.